Lookbehind-SAM: k steps back, 1 step forward: Experimental results

 \section{Experimental results}

-We will now extend our previous results by broadening the number of models, datasets, tasks, and baselines.
-Particularly, we further test the generalization performance on additional models and datasets (Section \ref{sec:generalization_performance}), we study the robustness provided by the different methods in noisy weight settings (Section \ref{sec:robustness}), and we analyze how the ability to continuously learn is affected in sequential training settings (Section \ref{sec:lifelong_learning}).
-Additional details are provided in the Appendix.
+In this section, we start by introducing our baselines (Section \ref{sec:baselines}), and then we conduct several experiments to showcase the benefits of achieving a better sharpness-loss trade-off in SAM methods.
+Particularly, we test the generalization performance on several models and datasets (Section \ref{sec:generalization_performance}) and analyze the loss landscapes at the end of training in terms of sharpness (Section \ref{sec:sharpness}).
+Then, we study the robustness provided by the different methods in noisy weight settings (Section \ref{sec:robustness}).
+Lastly, we assess continual learning in sequential training settings (Section \ref{sec:lifelong_learning}).

+For the following experiments, we use residual networks (ResNets) \citep{he2016deep} and wide residual networks (WRN) \citep{zagoruyko2016wide} models trained from scratch on CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and ImageNet \citep{deng2009imagenet}.
+We report the mean and standard deviation over 3 different seeds throughout the paper unless noted otherwise.
+Additional training and hyperparameter search details are provided in Appendices \ref{sec:app_training_details} and \ref{sec:hyperparameter_tuning}.